-I want us to look at something that’s very dangerous, Jesus’ Calling-Jesus Calling, have you heard about this book, written by Sarah Young.
+I want us to look at something that’s very dangerous, Jesus Calling, Jesus Calling.
+Have you heard about this book?
+Written by Sarah Young.
 We’re transitioning now to a topic entitled “Divine Revelation Knowledge.”
 How does God speak to us today?
 And, of course, all of the prosperity preachers, Word of Faith, New Apostolic Reformation, they claim that God speaks to them all the time.
 And some people will recognize the error of that, some people.
-But there’s a softer version of this that flies in under a lot of people’s radar and Jesus Calling is flying under a lot of ladies radars right now, and men to, especially the ladies.
+But there’s a softer version of this that flies in under a lot of people’s radar and Jesus Calling is flying under a lot of ladies’ radars right now, and men too, but especially the ladies.

 Why am I so worked up about this book?
 Sarah Young, this is…by the way, 2012, number two best-selling book of any genre, not just Christian, any genre.
 Huge.
 What makes this so dangerous?
 Well, let me show you some excerpts from the introduction of her book.
 This is not normal devotional book.

-In theory, theologically conservative evangelical Christians, whatever that term means nowadays, but in theory will you have won the battle over the inerrancy of God’s Word?
+In theory, theologically conservative evangelical Christians, whatever that term means nowadays, but in theory we have won the battle over the inerrancy of God’s Word.
 But where the battle is raging today is over the sufficiency of God’s Word.
 And you know what?
 We’re losing that battle…big time.

 Now, bear with me, watch this video clip.
 A lot of supposed mainstream evangelicals today are claiming that God speaks to them.
 Watch this from Beth Moore.

-VIDEO CLIP: What God began to say to me about five years ago and I’m telling you it sent me on such a trek with Him that my head is still whirling over it.
+MOORE: What God began to say to me about five years ago—and I’m telling you it sent me on such a trek with Him that my head is still whirling over it.
 He began to say to me, “I’m going to tell you something right now, Beth, and, boy, you write this one down, and you say it as often as I give you utterance to say it.
 My bride is paralyzed by unbelief.
 My bride is paralyzed by unbelief.”